What is Patella Dislocation?

 - Strengthening the knee muscles especially the VMO part of quadriceps,

 - Improve overall knee functionality with activities like walking, running, squatting and jumping,

 Surgery may be required if significant ligament or other structural damage has occurred as a result of dislocation.
 This may include injury to the medial patella ligaments and muscles, kneecap surface.
 Surgically these structures are repaired or even at times lateral patellofemoral ligament is released.

 Post-operative rehabilitation is one of the most important, yet too often neglected, aspects of relocation surgery.
-One must undergo physiotherapy rehabilitation post-surgery for quicker and better outcome.
+One must undergo physiotherapy rehabilitation post-surgery for a quicker and better outcome.

-Post-surgery rehab focuses on restoring full knee motion, strength, power and endurance, balance and proprioception and agility training which should be individualized to one’s specific sporting or functional needs.
+Post-surgery rehab focuses on restoring full knee motion, strength, power and endurance, balance and proprioception, and agility training which should be individualized to one’s specific sporting or functional needs.